pretyflaco/bitcoingovernance/README.md

-# The Bitcoin Approach to Decentralized Governance
+# The bitcoin approach to decentralized governance

 ## About